greydevv/mango-compiler/README.md

 ### About the Compiler

-This compiler employs the classic lexer-parser frontend where tokens are read into the parser form the lexer.
+This compiler employs the classic lexer-parser front end where tokens are read into the parser form the lexer.
 The parser then builds an [Abstract-Syntax-Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree), while performing syntax analysis.
 The parser works by 'expecting' certain tokens depending on